 Officials in high ranking positions who may take the opportunity to misuse their authority.

 The PFMA and its regulations clearly stipulate that matters such as incurring unauthorised, irregular as well as fruitless and wasteful expenditure, the possible abuse of the SCM system (including fraud and improper conduct) and allegations of financial misconduct should be investigated.
-Disciplinary steps should be taken based on the results of the investigations.
+Appropriate steps should immediately be taken based on the results of the investigations.
 Our audits included an assessment of the department’s management of consequences.
 The significant findings are provided below:

 Measures to manage consequences